buttonwoodcx/bcx-validation/doc/tutorial.md

 #### Special context variables introduced by foreach

-Undernearth, for every item in the model array, `foreach` transformer creates new override context (aurelia-binding concept) and add few special context variables.
+Underneath, for every item in the model array, `foreach` transformer creates new override context (aurelia-binding concept) and add few special context variables.

-> Similar to what aurelia repeator does in html template.
+> Similar to what aurelia repeater does in html template.

 For example, when `foreach` is validating property "name" of the first item `{id: 'aa', name: 'Arm'}`, it has following context variables.